ruilisi/fortune-sheet/README.md

 ## Purpose

-The goal of `FortuneSheet` is to make a feature-rich, easy-to-configure online spreedsheet that you can use out-of-the-box.
+The goal of `FortuneSheet` is to make a feature-rich, easy-to-configure online spreadsheet that you can use out-of-the-box.

 This project is originated from [Luckysheet](https://github.com/mengshukeji/Luckysheet) and has inherited many code from it.
 Lots of efforts have done to translate the whole project to typescript (still in progress), and solved problems in project level.